 C. Reheating Instructions

-When reheating, gently warm the dish in a saucepan over low heat or in the microwave.
-If it seems dry, add a splash of broth or water to maintain moisture and prevent sticking.
+Warm gently on the stove over low heat or zap it in the microwave.
+If it seems dry, splash in a bit more broth or water so it stays moist.

 V. Variations of Ground Beef and Potatoes